official-Tushar/Neuro-Ninja/README.md

    Simply double-click the index.html file or open it with your preferred web browser.

+---

-## Contributing
+## 🤝 Contributing

-Contributions are welcome!
-If you have suggestions for improvements or new features, feel free to open an issue or submit a pull request.
+💡 Contributions, ideas, and feature suggestions are welcome!

+  - Fork the repository
+  - Create a new branch
+  - Commit your changes
+  - Submit a pull request

+---

-## Contact
+## 📬 Contact

 If you have any questions or feedback, feel free to reach out: